clopso/esp32-rfm69-ook-cloner/README.md

 # ESP32 - RFM69

-OOK Cloner with ESP32 and RFM69
+OOK Cloner with ESP32 and RFM69, working with 315MHz, 443MHz and 915MHz

 ## Installation (Components)